yugabyte/yugabyte-db/docs/content/latest/tools/tableplus.md

 [TablePlus](https://tableplus.io/) is an increasingly popular database developer console with built-in integrations with major databases including PostgreSQL, Cassandra and Redis.
 It is free to get started with the option of upgrading to a [perpetual paid license](https://tableplus.io/pricing) for a small cost.

 In this tutorial, we will show how to connect TablePlus with all the 3 Yugabyte DB APIs on a local cluster.
-TablePlus works without any issues with Yugabyte DB because the YugaByte DB APIs are compatible at the wire protocol level with databases already supported by TablePlus.
+TablePlus works without any issues with Yugabyte DB because the Yugabyte DB APIs are compatible at the wire protocol level with databases already supported by TablePlus.

 ## Download TablePlus